centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### SETIMPACTMODE

-If you want to change configuration mode, use the **SETIMPACTMODE**
+If you want to change the configuration mode, use the **SETIMPACTMODE** action:
-action:

     ./centreon -u admin -p 'centreon' -o KPI -a SETIMPACTMODE -v 'ba;ba1;ba3;advanced'